When abortion was illegal in the U.K.: ‘Vera Drake’ is Venice winner + Imelda Staunton named Best Actress

 Tom Hanks and Catherine Zeta-Jones The Terminal image: DreamWorks Pictures.

 Radha Mitchell and Will Ferrell Melinda and Melinda image: Fox Searchlight.

-“When Abortion Was Illegal: Socially Conscious Drama Tops Venice + Malaysian Culture ‘Snub’” last updated in March 2019.
+“When Abortion Was Illegal: Social Drama Venice Win Unleashes Nativist Ire + Malaysian Culture ‘Snubbed’” last updated in August 2019.